 The LESSEE shall have the right from time to time to appeal any assessment of the SAID LANDS or the BUILDINGS or any other tax, rate, duty, charge or amount referred to in this section 3.02, provided that such appeal shall be at the sole cost and expense of the LESSEE.
-If in the future, the LESSEE is unable to appeal any assessment of the SAID LANDS or the BUILDINGS, or any other tax, rate, duty, charge or amount referred to in this section 3.02 except in the name of the LESSOR, chen the LESSEE shall have the right to appeal in the name of the LESSOR.
+If in the future, the LESSEE is unable to appeal any assessment of the SAID LANDS or the BUILDINGS, or any other tax, rate, duty, charge or amount referred to in this section 3.02 except in the name of the LESSOR, then the LESSEE shall have the right to appeal in the name of the LESSOR.

-Notwithstanding anything herein contained, the LESSEE shall be responsible only for the payments referred to in this section 3.02 from 1 October, 1976 and such payments as to the first and last years of this lease shall be reduced proportionately.
+Notwithstanding anything herein contained, the LESSEE shall be responsible only for the payments referred to in this section 3.02 from the SAID DATE and if such date shall be other than the first day of January in any year, such payments as to the first and last years of this lease shall be reduced proportionately.